Foreign policy of the Biden administration: Israel and Palestine conflict

-After Hamas launched a surprise attack on Israel in October 2023, Biden issued a statement condemning the attacks and saying he was ready to offer "all appropriate means of support to the Government and people of Israel".
-On October 18, 2023, Biden arrived in Israel and was received at Ben-Gurion airport by Israeli President Isaac Herzog and Prime Minister Benjamin Netanyahu On October 23, 2023, he rejected calls for a ceasefire in the Gaza war, stating "We should have those hostages released and then we can talk".
+After Hamas launched a surprise terror attack on Israel on October 7, 2023, Biden issued a statement condemning the attacks and saying he was ready to offer "all appropriate means of support to the Government and people of Israel".
+Biden called on Congress to pass $14.3 billion in emergency military aid to Israel; Israel already received $3.8 billion a year in military aid as part of the Memorandum of Understanding negotiated under the Obama Administration.
+On October 18, Biden arrived in Israel and was received at Ben-Gurion airport by Israeli President Isaac Herzog and Prime Minister Benjamin Netanyahu On October 23, he rejected calls for a ceasefire in the Gaza war, stating "We should have those hostages released and then we can talk".
 Biden stated he had "no confidence" in the death totals reported by the Gaza Health Ministry.

-In October 2023, Biden called on Congress to pass $14.3 billion in emergency military aid to Israel.
-Israel already receives $3.8 billion a year in military aid.
 The Biden Administration bypassed Congress twice in December 2023 to rush weapons to Israel worth a total of about $250 million.

-In February 2024, following an announcement by the Israeli government regarding an increase of Israeli settlements within the West Bank, the Biden administration announced it had reversed a 2019 Trump-era decision that had declined to recognize Israeli settlements as a violation of international law.
+In February 2024, following an announcement by the Israeli government regarding an increase in Israeli settlements within the West Bank, the Biden administration announced it had reversed a 2019 Trump-era decision that had declined to recognize Israeli settlements as a violation of international law.
 Secretary of State Antony Blinken reiterated this position stating that the settlements were "inconsistent with international law" and that "[Settlement expansion] only weakens, it doesn’t strengthen, Israel’s security,".

-The Biden administration had vetoed 3 UN ceasefires for Gaza on October 18th, December 8th and February 20th.
-In March 2024, the United States abstained from voting on UN Security Council resolution 2728, a significant departure from its usual practice of vetoing ceasefire resolutions.
-Resolution 2728, introduced by elected members including Mozambique, called for an immediate ceasefire in Gaza during Ramadan and the unconditional release of all hostages, while also demanding humanitarian access for civilians.
-This abstention followed the veto of a previous U.S. proposal by Russia and China, which was criticized for being ambiguous and lacking international support.
-The U.S. abstention heightened tensions between President Joe Biden and Israeli Prime Minister Benjamin Netanyahu, particularly regarding a planned military operation in Rafah, Gaza, leading Netanyahu to cancel a high-level meeting with a White House delegation.
-Despite criticism for not condemning Hamas, the abstention reflected the Biden administration's frustration with Netanyahu and its commitment to negotiating a ceasefire coupled with the release of hostages.
+The Biden administration vetoed 3 UN ceasefires for Gaza on October 18, December 8, and February 20, 2024.